 Just as his lips touched hers, she heard footsteps on the stairs, then Giles' voice calling out, "Buffy?
 Are you down there?"

 Giles walked in, followed by a stranger.
 "Oh, here you are, Buffy.
-Training I see?"
+Training, I see?"

 "Yes.
 Training.
 Working out.
 Very strenuous.
 Nervous energy and all that."
 She knew she was babbling so she turned a look of suspicion at the newcomer.
 "Judging from the high tweed factor, I'd say you're from the Council?"

-The new watcher turned to survey the basement.
+Haversham turned to survey the basement.
 "And you live down here?"

 "I've told you all this, Tristan."
 Giles sounded annoyed.